ryantd42/NY-Legislative-Git/2023/A474C-2023/bill.md

  PLAN  AND  OTHER  ASPECTS  OF THE VIOLENCE PREVENTION PROGRAM AVAILABLE, UPON REQUEST, TO ITS EMPLOYEES, THEIR DESIGNATED REPRESENTATIVES AND  TO THE DEPARTMENT.
   § 2.
-This act shall take effect immediately.
+This act shall take effect on the one hundred eightieth day after it shall have become a law.